antced/porfolio-2023/README.md

-# Portfolio 2023
+# Anthony Cedrone's Portfolio (Early 2023)

 ## Description

 https://antced.github.io/portfolio-2023/

-This is my first attempt at creating a portfolio using React.
-The portfolio is unfinished at the moment, but it functions as needed.
-I have not decided on a design theme.

-## Usage

-Visit the link above and check out some of my other work.
+Welcome to my portfolio!
+It's the first iteration of what will be an ever changing, life-long project.
+Please feel free to click around and check out my work.

-## Credits

-Worked on as a project for UPenn's coding bootcamp under the instruction of Leif Hetland.